 If you head east from Amarillo you hit the Texas Palo Duro State Park where you can drive down into the canyon and access its visitor center and exhibits.
-On road cuts in the canyon below Alan’s home we have found Indian arrow points lost in ancient hunting miscues.
-When we drive into the deep canyon we take his 1950’s Willy’s jeep and go way back deep into the canyon gash in the Earth’s arm.
+On road cuts in the canyon below Alan’s home we look for Indian arrow points lost in ancient hunting miscues.
+When we drive into the deep canyon to fish we take his 1950’s Willy’s jeep so we don’t get stuck.

-From this bench, the new morning view is spectacular.
+From this bench, the new morning is quiet spectacular.

 Light comes to our side of the planet as the other side turns dark.
-The switch from dark to light comes quickly.
-Within thirty minutes we go from a point where I can’t see the creek in the bottom of the canyon to a point I can see the entire creek, as well as homes and houses on the rim of the far side of the canyon.
+This switch from dark to light comes quickly.
+Within thirty minutes sunrise goes from a point where I can’t see the creek in the bottom of the canyon to a point I can see the entire creek, as well as homes and houses on the rim of the far side of the canyon.

-I wonder who is sitting on a bench on the other side of the world looking at a spectacular sunset, the flip side of my morning?
+I wonder who is sitting on their bench on the other side of the world looking at their spectacular sunset, many time zones away?

-There are small paths leading out to the benches so I know my brother Alan gets out here too.
+Small paths lead out to the benches on these points so I know my brother Alan gets out here too.

 On Thanksgivings, when I visit, we watch football after a big turkey feast and I always fall asleep in my chair while football players try to kick a pigskin through goalposts.